 I did have a dip block with me, but I lacked sufficient new punchings and the extracted punchings were a mess.
 And I simply did not have enough time.
 So, even or not even, rough dip and approximate aftertouch were achieved.

-I just made the deadline.
+I just made the deadline!
 After that, the museum called me instead of my teacher.
 He was, as it turned out, about to make a career change that would take him out of state.
-But whether or not this was an intentional hand-off, it certainly was a trial-by-fire launching, full of self-teachable moments and resulting in a great gig that helped establish me.
+But whether or not this was an intentional hand-off, it certainly was a trial-by-fire launching, full of self-teachable moments and resulting in a great gig that helped establish me as a go-to piano technician.
 Later, I had the opportunity to undo my extra shimming and partially restore the action.

 Takeaways?
 One role of key dip can be Mediator, balancing whatever else is happening in the action, allowing hammers to play, piano to be tuned, and musician to make music.
 The crude rough-regulating I did got the job done (with assistance from supportive miracles like no strings breaking or jacks coming unglued).
-Here were the most basic pragmatics of key dip.
+Here I had experienced the most basic pragmatics of key dip.

 I also learned the importance of external calm to piano work.
-In a way, the more impossible the situation, the more important our body-language that all will be well, particularly in a concert setting.
+In a way, the more impossible the situation is, the more important our body-language is that all will be well, particularly in a concert setting.
 My teacher had told me this, and he had taught me about key dip as an important regulation step.
-But only under the pressures of an unreasonable situation did the reasons come into focus, the hierarchy of choices manifest.
-There was no time for insisting on specs or making excuses, say for dampers not working.
-Things were the way they were and much depended on doing the least possible as fast as possible to solve the problem.
+But only under the pressures of an unreasonable situation did the reasons come into focus and the hierarchy of choices manifest.
+There was no time for insisting on specs or making excuses, say for the dampers not working.
+Things were the way they were and much depended upon doing the least possible as fast as possible to solve the problems.
 I’ve come to think such simplicity is often characteristic of best solutions.

 In the next part, I shall discuss methods of fine-tuning dip and look at dip’s role as Articulator.